 A few disclaimers:

-- This is a broad rule-of-thumb made with a quick back-of-the-envelope calculation.
+- This is a quick back-of-the-envelope calculation.
 If you want to drill down into the real meat of an investment, calculate the Cap Rate (which I explain below).

-- Obviously, there are other reasons why you’d invest in real estate over an index fund; even if total returns are comparable, real estate cash flow might still be stronger than stock dividend yield, and real estate could also offer tax benefits.
-But the One Percent Rule forces you to seriously consider whether or not a property is worth your time.
+- The One Percent Rule’s strongest intention is to force you to consider whether or not a property is worth your time.
 Index funds are easier and more liquid; don’t stray from those unless you find a property that gives you a good reason to invest your money elsewhere.

 If a house passes the One Percent Test, I look at a measure called the capitalization rate, or “cap rate.”